Golf Swing Tips | Medicus Dual Hinge Driver Review

 Why the Medicus Driver May NOT be Right for You…

-The Medicus requires some getting used-to.
-The first issue we had was that the two hinges can be tightened or loosened causing them to break (or not break) as a result of how tightly or loosely the golfer chooses.
-(Note: All Medicus hinged clubs come with a tool to adjust the tightness of the hinges).
-When loosening the hinges too much, the Medicus will ‘break’ on literally every swing.
-Tighten the hinges too much and you may not get the desired feedback from the club.
+When loosening the hinges too much, the Medicus will ‘break’ on literally every swing, thus not providing accurate feedback about your golf swing.
+Tighten the hinges too much and the Medicus Driver may never break and you may also not get the desired feedback from the club.
 Another observation was that when an absolute novice tried the club (even with the hinges reasonably tight) they could not swing correctly enough to prevent the club from breaking.
 Since there were other professional golf instructors in our group, the novices swing flaw was detected (and corrected) quickly.
-Without access to a more advanced golf instructor, the Medicus should be used in conjunction with other educational tools such as The Simple Golf Swing System for best results.
+Without access to a more advanced golf instructor, the Medicus should be used in conjunction with other educational golf swing recommendations for best results.

 So does the Medicus Dual Hinge Driver Live Up to the Hype?